1/72 scale kits of the Hawker Siddeley/BAe Hawk jet trainer

 Abu Dhabi got 4 Mk.63A planes in 1995.

-in the series 100 had longer noses with camera's etc. They also got system upgrades.
+Later Hawks in the series 100 had longer noses with camera's etc. They also got system upgrades.
 So check the peculiar aircraft you want to make.

 South Korea got some 12 Hawk Mk.100 (with longer nose) in the beginning of the nineties.

 The Hawk was modernized beginning 2004 with a glass cockpit and new systems, becoming the Mk.
 128/Hawk T2.
 Also FLIR systems were fitted in a longer nose and these Hawks were also exported to e.g Australia.
-Also for the RAF, 88 existing Hawks were modernized with re-enforced fuselages to T2 standard around 2010-2012.
+Also for the RAF, dozens of existing Hawks were refurbished and modernized with re-enforced fuselages to T2 standard around 2010-2012.
 The wind shield is thicker for bird strike protection that also sticks out a bit at the lower forward edge.

-India purchased starting in 2008 Hawks for their Air Force and Navy at various stages, and still orders are agreed including license building by Hindustan Aeronautics Limited.
-The number now is nearly 100 aircraft.
+India purchased starting in 2008 over 100 Hawks mk.132 for their Air Force and Navy at various stages, including license manufacturing by Hindustan Aeronautics Limited.

 Local license production of the Hawk was started in South Africa as well beginning 2005 with 24 aircraft ordered by the SAAF.

-The British RAF and Royal Navy also will get these Hawks of the new generation, known as the Mk.128.
+The British RAF and Royal Navy also got Hawks of the new generation, known as the Mk.128.

 A special version was the Hawk 200 single-seat version, to be used as a "multirole combat aircraft".
 It was developed end nineties.
-Over 60 planes were purchased by Indonesia, Malaysia and Oman.
+Over 60 aircraft were purchased by Indonesia, Malaysia and Oman.

 Many kits have appeared of the Hawk, particularly in 1/72 scale.
 We can distinguish the first generation and later generation with the -100 series Hawk.